How to See the 2022 Geminids Meteor Shower

 - The Geminids meteor shower occurs from December 4 to 17 each year; during this time, there is a varying amount of meteoric activity that you can see on any given night from the radiant point near the constellation Gemini.

-- The Geminids meteor shower will peak in the morning hours of Decemer 14th in 2021.
-The best opportunity for the most meteoric activity is after sunset on December 13th until sunrise the next morning.
+- The Geminids meteor shower will peak in the morning hours of December 14th in 2022.
+The best opportunity for the most meteoric activity is after sunset on December 13th (about 6pm) until sunrise the next morning (about 7am).

 When most people ask “when can you see the Geminids,” they’re inquiring about the peak day(s) of the meteor shower – December 14th this year.

-Unfortunately, December 13th/14th is also a night of the Waxing Gibbous moon, which will be about 85% illuminated.
-This means it will interfere with your chances to see the meteors through most of the night.
+Unfortunately, December 13th/14th is also a night of the Waning Gibbous moon, which will be about 61% illuminated.
+This means it may interfere with your chances to see the meteors through most of the night.